Afrolumens Project home pageslavery

-• Slave Name: Brit or Britt
+• Name: Brit or Britt

 Sex: Male

-Slave Date of Birth: 1739 (calculated)
+Date of Birth: circa 1739

-Slave Status: Runaway slave
+Slave Status: Self-emancipated

-Slave Description: "Negroe man slave"
+Description: "Negroe man slave"

 TWENTY DOLLARS Reward, for taking up and delivering to his master, at Elizabeth Town, a negroe man slave, named BRITT, this country born, about 30 years of age, near 6 feet high, a well set fellow; or Ten Dollars will be given, if taken up and secured in Northampton goal, so that his master, the Subscriber, may have him again; he was formerly the property of Nathaniel Salmon of Springfield, in the borough of Elizabeth, Essex county, and province of New Jersey, who was taken in execution by William Barnett, Sheriff of said borough and county, and was sold at public vendue, for the benefit of said Salmon's creditors, unto the Subscriber, and is supposed to be taken off by his former master, and gone to Lahnawanack or Wyoming, as he was seen, with said Salmon, travelling on that road.
 These are therefore to forewarn all persons from habouring, entertaining, or buying said Negroe, on their peril, as they may depend on being prosecuted, as the law directs (in such cases) for detaining, or keeping said slave from his master's service.
 JACAMIAH SMITH.